blokks/legacy-docs/docs outline.md

 Now that we understand [the structure](http://themes/structures) and are familiar with [the naming convention](http://themes/bem) of Blokks, it’s time to bring everything together:

 ### Blokks modifiers
+Blokks adds all kinds of modifiers to its class names.

 We created a [CSS template](http://github.com/patrickpietens/blokks-template) containing separate files for all components with their elements and modifiers.
 They don’t have any styling, but are simply a starting point to add your own styles.

 All components and modifiers are well documented with inline comments.
-You can use both SASS and [PostCSS](htp://configure/postcss) to compile them.
+You can use [SASS](http://sass-lang.com/) or [PostCSS](http://postcss.org/) to compile them.

 <button>[Download the template](http://github.com/patrickpietens/blokks-template)</button>

 ### Data-attributes

 Blokks
 Using data attributes to style your embed.